fluent-cms/fluent-cms/doc/peformance-tests/performance-test-fluent-cms-vs-entity-framework.md

 ## Performance Test : Fluent CMS  vs. An Asp.net core/entity framework core example

 With the question, since entity framework is so convenient, was it worth it to use CMS at all.
-Fluent CMS' public APIs are using SqlData/Dapper instead of Entity Framework.
+Fluent CMS' performance-critical APIs are using SqlData/Dapper instead of Entity Framework.

-To compare performance, I developed a small application called BlogEfExample.
+To compare performance, I developed a small application called BlogEfExample using Entity Framework.
 [BlogEfExample](..%2F..%2Fserver%2FBlogEfExample)
-This application contrasts the performance of Fluent CMS Public API with an API built using ASP.NET Core and Entity Framework.

 ### 1. **Environment Setup**
 - **Infrastructure**: